Weighing the BYOD Pros and Cons in the Workplace

 4. Different software, different devices

-There is no single individual on earth who is not exposed to technology, its advancements, and appreciates how its contribution has made life simpler and easier.
+There is no single individual on earth who is not exposed to technology, its advancements and appreciates how its contribution has made life simpler and easier.
 But, we start to crib and move on to better technology or devices as soon as the present possessions stop functioning to their best.

-Each software developed is compatible with specific parameters to run with optimum efficiency for specific platforms and also for specific devices when it comes to functionality.
+Each software developed is compatible with specific parameters to run in optimum efficiency for specific platforms and also for specific devices when it comes to functionality.
 It can never be “one version for all the platforms” ever in any situation.
-In an organization, if there are 50 employees who are using their personal devices for operations, it is evident that they will have different devices catering to a different OS, and finding a specific productive software that can work for all is impossible.
-Even if the source codes are altered to make it run, failure of functionality while working can invite disaster and restart the troubleshooting process without the backup of lost work.
+In an organization, if there are 50 employees who are using their personal devices for operations, it is evident that they will have dissimilar devices catering to a different OS, and finding a specific productive software that can work for all is impossible.
+Even if the source codes are altered to make it running, failure of functionality while working can invite disaster and restart the troubleshooting process without the backup of lost work.
 However, there is no guarded solution for this con, it can yet be a major headache with unavoidable circumstances.

 Weighing the pros and cons of BYOD

-On careful contemplation of the pros and cons of BYOD, It is evident that there are a bunch of factors that an organization has to weigh before implementing BYOD policies.
+On careful contemplation of the pros and cons of BYOD, It is evident that there are a bunch of factors that an organization has to weigh before the implementation of BYOD policies.
 The organization has to define such a framework wherein the unveiling of personal assets and privacy of its workforce is not hampered as well as the organizational data are secured without the certainty of breach or leakage.

 Is there any better solution for the implementation of BYOD policy in an organization without much heed?

 Yes, there is.
-Scalefusion MDM solution can help the IT admins of the organization examine the end-point security by compartmentalizing separate work and personal profiles in the same device.
+Scalefusion MDM solution can help the IT admins of the organization to examine the end-point security by compartmentalization of separate work and personal profiles in the same device.
 This will bifurcate the mission-critical corporate assets and all the sensitive information which can be monitored with limited access to the device’s personal apps and content without hampering the personal assets of the device’s owner.
 Sign up now!